oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 - [Google's list of resources](https://developers.google.com/open-source/gsoc/resources/)
 - [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq)

-If you're specifically interested in applying to work with Oppia in Google Summer of Code, take a look at one of the project ideas below, which also list the possible mentors for each project.
+If you're specifically interested in applying to work with Oppia for GSoC, take a look at one of the project ideas below.
 If you're not very familiar with what Oppia is all about (or wish to become familiar with concepts like explorations and interactions), then our [user documentation](http://oppia.github.io/#/) will be very helpful for you!
-If you're keen on working on a smaller project ahead of Google Summer of Code or even outside of the program, check out [Contributing to Oppia](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia).
+If you're keen on working on a smaller project ahead of GSoC or even outside of the program, check out [Contributing to Oppia](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia).

-It will help to take a look at our [developer wiki](https://github.com/oppia/oppia/wiki) to familiarize yourself with our development process before submitting a proposal for a project.
+Before submitting a proposal for a project, we recommend looking at our [developer wiki](https://github.com/oppia/oppia/wiki) to familiarize yourself with our development process.
 Also, check out our various [starter projects](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get an idea of our current work.

-Familiarity with JavaScript, Python, and Google App Engine is useful and recommended for most Oppia work.
+Familiarity with Angular v1, Python, and Google App Engine is useful and recommended for most Oppia work.
 Please see the individual project ideas to determine whether these skills are recommended or required for the project in question.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: